A practical guide to Atlassian Intelligence related Confluence content

 Expert Verified

 Let's be real, for many companies, Confluence is the unofficial brain.
 It holds everything from critical project plans and meeting notes to HR policies and how-to guides.
-With Atlassian rolling out AI features, the promise is to make all that knowledge easier to find and use.
+With Atlassian rolling out AI features in 2026, the promise is to make all that knowledge easier to find and use.
 But what does that actually look like day-to-day?

-This guide cuts through the marketing fluff to give you a straight-up look at using AI with your Atlassian Intelligence related Confluence content.
-We’ll walk through the main features, get honest about the practical limits you'll likely run into, and break down what it's all going to cost.
-By the end, you'll have a much clearer idea of whether Atlassian's built-in AI is all your team needs, or if you should be looking for a more specialized tool.
+This guide walks through the details of using AI with your Atlassian Intelligence related Confluence content.
+We’ll look at the main features, understand how it fits into your existing workflows, and break down what the tiered pricing looks like.
+By the end, you'll have a much clearer idea of how Atlassian's built-in AI supports your team, or if you should consider a specialized tool to work alongside it.

 What is Atlassian Intelligence?

-Atlassian Intelligence is simply the name for the AI features baked into their cloud products, including Confluence.
-You might also hear it called Atlassian Rovo, which is their newer brand for the AI assistant that helps you find and use information across your different tools.
+Atlassian Intelligence is the suite of AI features integrated into their cloud products, including Confluence.
+You might also hear it called Atlassian Rovo, which is their brand for the AI assistant that helps you find and use information across your Atlassian tools.

-Inside Confluence, the AI is designed to act like an assistant.
-The goal is to help you write content faster, get quick summaries of long documents, and find answers without having to manually search through endless pages and spaces.
-It works by using large language models (LLMs) to make sense of all the text sitting in your Confluence instance.
+Inside Confluence, the AI is designed to act like a mature assistant.
+The goal is to help you write content faster, get quick summaries of long documents, and find answers without having to manually search through your pages and spaces.
+It works by using large language models (LLMs) to make sense of the text in your Confluence instance.

 Key AI features in Confluence

-Atlassian has added a few AI-powered tools to change how you work with your Confluence content.
-They're all aimed at saving time and making common tasks a little less tedious.
+Atlassian has added several AI-powered tools to enhance how you work with your Confluence content.
+They're all aimed at saving time and making common tasks more efficient.

 Generate and transform content